Four of a Kind Hand in Poker

 How does Four of a Kind compare to other poker hands?

-Four of a Kind is right under a Straight Flush and above a Full House, making it the third highest-ranking hand in poker.
+Four of a Kind is the third-highest-ranking hand in poker.
+It ranks below a Straight Flush and above a Full House.

 Is Four of a Kind the same in all poker variants?

-Yes, in most poker variants such as Texas Hold’em, Seven Card Stud and Omaha, Four of a Kind is the same.
+Yes.
+In most poker variants, including Texas Hold’em, Omaha, and Seven Card Stud, Four of a Kind has the same ranking and value.

 Can you get Four of a Kind in Omaha Poker?